Omer08094/DSA-Project/README.md

 3)Nappy
 4)Networkx

-Additional files required to run the code are given in a folder.
-There is a data set named "Bus_data.csv"
+Additional files required to run the code are given in main.\n There is a data set named "Bus_data.csv"
 There is an image of the bus named "bus.png"